Best practices and reference architectures for VPC design

 Use a connectivity VPC network to scale a hub-and-spoke architecture with multiple VPC networks

-If you need to scale a hub-and-spoke architecture with multiple VPC networks, configure a centralized hybrid connectivity in a dedicated VPC network and peer to other projects using custom advertised routes.
-This allows static or dynamically learned routes to be exported to peer VPC networks, to provide centralized configuration and scale to your VPC network design.
+If you need to scale a hub-and-spoke architecture with multiple VPC networks, configure centralized hybrid connectivity in one or more dedicated VPC networks, then add the hybrid connections and all of the VPC spokes to a Network Connectivity Center hub.
+You'll need to enable route exchange with VPC spokes.
+This configuration allows static routes or dynamically learned routes to be exported to VPC spokes in order to provide centralized configuration and scale to your VPC network design.

 The following diagram illustrates centralized hybrid connectivity with VPC Network Peering custom routes: